 A video from You Tube from this same night in Ankara.
 I believe this neighborhood is a good 15 minute drive from where the main protests were.
 That’s without traffic.
 No one was getting through easily at this time:

 - They paved paradise and put up a parking lot.

 - Protests just hit my neighborhood — again!!

 I remember strong feelings of bewilderment, energy, fear, strength.
 The streets were full.
 Pots and pans banging.
 That first night back in Ankara, I just didn’t know what to think.
-I ended the night with reposting these links:

 My last share on this first night was a re-posting of where to go for medical emergency help in Ankara.